 If You Have More Than One Miscarriage

 If you have another miscarriage in the future, see your doctor for an evaluation.
+Some doctors doing a work up after 3 miscarriages, so ask your doctor what is right for you.

 You can receive treatment for many of the conditions that trigger miscarriage, including hormone imbalances and abnormalities in your cervix or uterus.